Last Updated on January 24, 2025

 California law says that if you find lost property (not limited to just cash), you must first make “reasonable and just efforts to find the owner and to restore the property to him” before you can keep the money for yourself.
 If you fail to do so, you have technically committed theft.
 In fact, you can even get in trouble if you give the money to someone else you know it doesn’t belong to, so even if you give it to a homeless person, for example, you’re still breaking the law.

-As for what is considered “reasonable and just efforts to find the owner,” criminal attorney Peter Liss says this can vary from person to person and from one situation to another.
-Obviously if you just mumble under your breath when you know no one’s around, “did anyone lose this money,” you probably didn’t meet the requirement.
-But you probably only need to ask the people in your immediate vicinity if they lost money if you find one dollar on the subway platform.
-On the other hand, if you find $13,000 in a lunch bag outside of a bank, you are legally expected to make a little more effort to find the owner, who most likely really needs the money.
+Obviously, if you just mumble under your breath when you know no one’s around, “did anyone lose this money,” you probably didn’t meet the requirement no matter how small the sum.
+But if you find a dollar outside of the Chic-fil-A, you probably only need to ask the people in your immediate vicinity if they lost money.
+On the other hand, if you find $13,000 in a lunch bag outside of Comercia Bank, you are legally expected to make a little more effort to find the owner, who most likely really needs the money.

 Will I Really be Charged for Keeping Lost Money?

-The reality is that you won’t normally be charged with this crime and the lower the value of the money or property, the less likely it is that you’ll face legal trouble.
-If you see a broken ATM shooting out money or if an armored truck crashes, leaving money flying around on the freeway though, you can be charged for taking and keeping the money if police track you down.
-In fact, these situations are the most frequent incidences where people are charged with this crime as there is often video footage and in many cases, your identifiable information, like your license plate can be used to track you down.
+The reality is that you won’t normally be charged with this crime, and the lower the value of the money or property, the less likely it is that you’ll face legal trouble.
+If the US bank’s ATM breaks and starts shooting out money or an armored truck crashes on the 78, leaving money flying around on the freeway though, you can be charged for taking and keeping the money if police track you down.
+In fact, these situations are the most frequent incidences where people are charged with this crime as there is often video footage, and in many cases, your identifiable information, like your license plate, can be used to track you down.

-One other circumstance which will likely result in charges is you find a wallet which has identification in it and make no effort to contact the owner.
-If you use the credit cards found in the wallet, then the crime is also identity theft.
+One other circumstance that will likely result in charges is finding a wallet with identification in it and making no effort to contact the owner.
+If you use the credit cards found in the wallet, you may also be charged with identity theft.

 If you have been accused of theft related to keeping cash you found on the ground, please call theft defense attorney Peter M. Liss at (760) 643-4050 to schedule a free initial consultation.